UPPMAX/install-methods/bioinfo/snpEff/snpEff-5.1_install-README.md

 This required many redownloads, creating a smaller downloads_list.continue each time.

     for G in $(cat downloads_list.continue) ; do java -jar $SNPEFF_ROOT/snpEff.jar download -v "$G" ; done 2>&1 | tee -a downloads_list.log

+After all are installed, generate the new list with

+    java -jar $SNPEFF_ROOT/snpEff.jar databases > database_list

+Note that some of these now have OK for status, showing they are installed.

+Generate the list of installed databases with

+    cd $SNPEFF_ROOT/data
+    cat databases_list.custom databases_list > databases_list.installed

+This file is referred to in the mf file.